CodySaal/e-commerce_back_end/readme.md

 ```
 The user will also have to create a .env file in order to store their credentials for the connection.
 The user will have to input  DB_NAME, DB_USER, and DB_PW variables with their credentials as the values.
 The next step is to run the schema file with mysql.
 The user will enter their mysql shell and run
 ```
-SOURCE db/shema.sql
+SOURCE db/schema.sql
 ```
 from the root of the project.
-The user can now seed the database running
+The user can now exit the mysql shell.
+The user can seed the database running
 ```
 node run seed
 ```